-This small mammal has some big ecological impacts—it has depleted populations of the European red squirrel through out-competition and disease (parapoxvirus), and displaces native birds of their nesting habitat, eating the birds’ eggs and nestlings.
+This small mammal has some big ecological impacts—it has depleted populations of native squirrels through out-competition and disease (parapoxvirus), and displaces native birds of their nesting habitat, eating the birds’ eggs and nestlings.
 It also competes with native mice and voles.

 Economically, Eastern grey squirrels cost homeowners repairs due to digging up of lawns and gardens, chewing through electrical wires, eaves and shingles, and nesting in roofs, attics, and chimneys.
 Fruit and nut trees and vines may not produce as well due to the bark chewed away from these critters.

 Native to central and eastern North America, Eastern grey squirrels take up residence in the deciduous woodlands of the Lower Mainland and Vancouver Island, and it has now made its way into the Southern Interior, primarily in the South Okanagan.
 In 1909, a small number were released in Stanley Park, where they are now a thriving resident.
 In 1966, several escaped from a game farm on Vancouver Island, where they pose a threat to sensitive Garry Oak ecosystems.